adamzammit/DeleteOnSubmit/README.md

 ## Configuration (LimeSurvey)

 1. Visit the "Plugin manager" section in your LimeSurvey installation under "Configuration"
-2. Choose if you want the plugin to be enabled or not
-3. Save the settings
-4. Activate the plugin
+2. Activate the plugin
-5. Activate an existing or new survey
+3. Activate an existing or new survey
-6. Visit "Simple plugin settings" for the survey and choose "Settings for plugin DeleteOnSubmit"
+4. Visit "Simple plugin settings" for the survey and choose "Settings for plugin DeleteOnSubmit"
-7. Choose what expression should determine if a response should be deleted, eg A1=='Y' would be if question A1 is answered "Y", the response should be deleted.
+5. Choose what expression should determine if a response should be deleted, eg A1=='Y' would be if question A1 is answered "Y", the response should be deleted.
 You can just put the number 1 if you want all responses deleted regardless of the choice of the respondent.

 Note: See the included file "example-survey-deleteonsubmit.lss" to see how you can set up a question to decide whether to delete on submit or not